As the saying goes, “you can’t take it with you.” So where do you want your wealth to go when you’re gone?

 Plan and educate heirs

 Transferring wealth is only half the battle.
-Before any plan is implemented, you need to ensure that those on the receiving end are prepared for it.
+Before any plan is implemented, you need to verify those on the receiving end are prepared for it.
 A study reported in Money magazine found that 70 percent of the time, family assets are lost from one generation to the next.
 Often it’s because heirs aren’t financially literate on money matters, in part because parents and grandparents are uncomfortable discussing it.
 Many simply don’t believe their children or grandchildren are responsible enough to handle an inheritance.
 It’s up to you to change that by having open and honest conversations with those who will be the recipients.
 Talk about the desired long-term objectives for the wealth and help them to understand the role they play.

 How we can help

-Determining which wealth transfer strategies to employ depends upon your goals and unique financial situation.
+Determining which wealth transfer strategies to employ depends upon your goals and personal financial situation.
 Timing is likely to make a difference, too.
 The sooner you begin, the more likely you are to see your plan implemented the way you wish.
 It may be helpful to collaborate with a team of financial planning, tax, and estate planning professionals to help guide decisions for you, your family, and your legacy.